|The Frankfurt-Tipp rating:|

-June 27, 1976 - What for the pilot Jacques Le Moine (Denis Ménochet) and the crew of the Air France plane 139 from Tel Aviv to Paris begins like a normal flight, quickly turns into a nightmare.
-For a group of Palestinian and German terrorists around Wilfried Böse (Daniel Brühl) and Brigitte Kuhlmann (Rosamund Pike) are taking over the machine.
-They're forcing a landing in Entebbe, Uganda.
-Here the Israeli hostages on board are to be exchanged for Palestinian prisoners.
-An international crisis is looming and the Israeli government must make a difficult decision: should it, contrary to its previous maxim, negotiate with the terrorists or risk the lives of the hostages?
-Seven long days of waiting and negotiation begin - seven days that not only bring the hostages to the brink of despair…
+27. June 1976 - What begins like a normal flight for pilot Jacques Le Moine (Denis Ménochet) and the crew of Air France plane 139 from Tel Aviv to Paris quickly turns into a nightmare.
+For a group of Palestinian and German terrorists led by Wilfried Böse (Daniel Brühl) and Brigitte Kuhlmann (Rosamund Pike) take control of the plane.
+They force a landing in Entebbe, Uganda.
+Here, the Israeli hostages on board are to be exchanged for Palestinian prisoners.
+An international crisis looms and the Israeli government must make a difficult decision: should it negotiate with the terrorists, contrary to its previous maxim, or risk the lives of the hostages.
+Seven long days of waiting and negotiating begin - seven days that bring more than just the hostages to the brink of despair.

-"7 days in Entebbe" is the attempt to shed light on the events surrounding the hostage-taking of the Air France plane in June 1976 from various perspectives.
-Director José Padilha ("Tropa de Elite", "RoboCop") not only wants to emphasize the political significance of this terrorist act, but also to illuminate the human aspects - both of the hostages and of the terrorists.
-And that makes the film vulnerable, of course.
-By focusing on the two German hostage-takers Wilfried Böse and Brigitte Kuhlmann and their scruples when it comes to actually pulling the trigger, they almost become bearers of sympathy - especially when they are juxtaposed with ice-cold politicians like Israel's then Defence Minister (and later President) Shimon Peres.
-Peres, played by Eddie Marsan, is portrayed so unappealingly that the viewer is almost inclined to side with the terrorists.
-And of course that's not necessarily what the movie wants to achieve.
+7 Days in Entebbe is an attempt to shed light on the events surrounding the taking of the Air France plane hostage in June 1976 from different perspectives.
+Director José Padilha (Tropa de Elite, RoboCop) aims not only to highlight the political implications of this act of terror, but also to shed light on the human aspects - of both the hostages and the terrorists.
+And in doing so, of course, the film makes itself vulnerable.
+By focusing on the two German hostage-takers, Wilfried Böse and Brigitte Kuhlmann, and their scruples when it comes to actually pulling the trigger, they almost become sympathetic figures - especially when they are juxtaposed with ice-cold politicians such as Shimon Peres, then Minister of Defense (and later President) of Israel.
+Peres, played by Eddie Marsan, is portrayed so unsympathetically that as a viewer you're almost inclined to side with the terrorists.
+And that, of course, is not necessarily what the film is trying to achieve.

-It is a very courageous approach not only to present the terrorists as faceless monsters, but also to give them a certain humanity despite their actions.
-But such a thing is always an extremely difficult grade hike, which José Padilha unfortunately does not master very well.
-Other characters on the other hand, like the pilot Jacques Le Moine, are much better worked out - which, however, can also be due to the fact that he is a clearly positive character - which can't be said about other protagonists so easily (or not at all).
+It's a thoroughly brave approach to not only portray the terrorists as faceless monsters, but also to give them some humanity despite their actions.
+But such a thing is always an extremely difficult balancing act, which José Padilha unfortunately doesn't master very well.
+Other characters on the other hand, like pilot Jacques Le Moine, are much better fleshed out - though that may also be due to the fact that he's a very clearly positive figure - which just isn't as easy (or even possible) to say about other protagonists.

-Besides some moral doubts, which the film evokes, it also has to struggle with some small lengths, which are compensated by the honestly excitingly staged last act.
-Acting-wise, the whole thing is on a good level, whereas some performances lack some subtlety.
-The bottom line is that "7 Tage in Entebbe" is a film with good aspects, with very well done staging approaches, but also with some noticeable weaknesses - both dramaturgically, as well as in terms of acting and directing.
-That's why in the end there's only one thing left to do, even with a few exceptions: it's worth seeing!
+Besides some moral concerns the film raises, it also has to deal with some small lengths, which are made up for by the ehr excitingly staged last act though.
+Acting-wise, the whole thing is on a good level, although some performances lack a bit of subtlety.
+The bottom line is that 7 Days in Entebbe is a film with good aspects, with very successful staging approaches, but also with some noticeable weaknesses - dramaturgically, as well as in terms of acting and directing.
+Therefore, in the end, there is only with some deductions still a: worth seeing!